The Art of Enterprise Sales: Unlocking Your Inner Willy Loman or Homer Simpson?

 -

-Step 2: Make a Masterful Entry Point
+Step 2: Make a Strategic Entry Point

 Introductions matter.
 Work through warm connections or fresh pitching angles to get noticed.